rogeredthat/gokulkrishh.github.io/_posts/2017-04-30-comparison-of-http-and-http2.md

 ---
 layout: post
 title: Comparison of HTTP and HTTP/2
-description: Before comparing the HTTPS and HTTP/2.
+description: Before comparing the HTTP and HTTP/2.
 Let us see what is HTTP.
 HTTP is the set of rules for communication on the World Wide Web.
 date: 2017-04-30
 categories: performance
 comments: true